Lakshya-Kejriwal/Yelp_Hybrid_Recommender_System/README.md

 The final model combines all the predictions generated from the above-mentioned models by their weighted sum.
 The CF model uses the ratings, while the content-based model uses reviews or categories to capture the similarity between users and businesses to predict the unknown rating.
 The combination of all the models can grasp different aspects of the relationship between users and businesses to give a more accurate prediction.

 ### Instructions
-* To generate the predictions give the `test_ground_truth` and `test_predictions` as program arguments to the `HybridModelRMSE.scala` in the following order (order is important as the weights of the models are hardcoded).
+* To generate the predictions give the `test_ground_truth` and test_predictions(test prediction files generated using each one of the content based and collaborative based models) as program arguments to the `HybridModelRMSE.scala` in the following order (order is important as the weights of the models are hardcoded).

 1.
 2.